 1. Pindrop Silence

 Animals do not like noise.
 So, maintaining absolute silence in a forest or wildlife destination is necessary.
-Too much noise and chaos disturb animals, and they might hide for escaping the situation.
 Sometimes, they also get frightened.
 Therefore, make sure to maintain silence when you are traveling through a forest.
 Talk in lower and hushed tones.
 Keep voices low as far as possible as no beauty is better than silence when you are in a forest.

 2. Wear Light Colours